RinoG/StackOverflow_Tag_Prediction/README.md

     Quantized Model Average Time: 0.0183 seconds
     Pruned and Quantization Model Average Time: 0.0178 seconds

-For the further project the `BERT Quantization` was taken.
 `BERT Quantization`  was used for the rest of the project.

 # 2. Service deployment